Positivity in $T$-Equivariant $K$-theory of partial flag varieties associated to Kac-Moody groups: Study of the Richardson Varieties

 We record the following from \cite[Lemma 6.11]{Ku}:

 \begin{lemma} For any $\bj\in[N]^r$ and $u,v\leq w\in W^P$, the map is a smooth morphism, where $\tilde{m}$ is defined similarly to the map $m$ in \Cref{map:m}. \end{lemma}

-\begin{lemma} For any $u\in W^P$, $X^u_P$ is normal and CM. \end{lemma} \begin{proof} The standard projection map $p:G/B\to G/P$ is a locally trivial fibration with fibers isomorphic to the finite dimensional flag variety $P/B$ (since, by assumption, $P$ is of finite type).
+\begin{lemma} For any $u\in W^P$, $X^u_P$ is normal and Cohen-Macaulay. \end{lemma} \begin{proof} The standard projection map $p:G/B\to G/P$ is a locally trivial fibration with fibers isomorphic to the finite dimensional flag variety $P/B$ (since, by assumption, $P$ is of finite type).
 By \cite[Propositions 3.2 and 3.4]{KS} the lemma follows for $X^u$.
 Hence, the lemma follows for $X^u_P$ since $X^u\to X^u_P$ is a locally trivial fibration with fiber $P/B$.
 Thus, locally $X^u$ is isomorphic with $X^u_P\times \mathbb{A}^n$, for $n=\dim P/B$.
-Alternatively, see \cite[Lemma 10.164.3]{stack} for normality and \cite[Lemma 75.26.5]{stack} for CM property. \end{proof}
+See \cite[Lemma 10.164.3]{stack} for normality and \cite[Ch.
+II, Theorem 8.21A.(d)]{H} for the Cohen-Macaulay property. \end{proof}

-\begin{lemma} For any symmetrizable Kac-Moody group $G$ and any $u\leq w$ in $W^P$, the Richardson variety $X^u_w(P)\subset \bar{X}_P$ is irreducible, normal, and CM with rational singularities.
-Moreover, $C_w^P\cap C^u_P$ is an open dense subset of $X^u_w(P)$. \end{lemma} \begin{proof} Observe that under the locally trivial fibration $\pi: \bar{X} \to \bar{X}_P$ with fiber $P/B$, $\pi^{-1}(X^u_w(P))= X^u_{\hat{w}}$, where $\hat{w}$ is the longest element in the coset $wW_P$.
-Hence, the irreducibility, normality and CM property of $X^u_w(P)$ follows, as in the above lemma \ref{prop:norm}, from the corresponding properties of $X^u_{\hat{w}}$ (cf. \cite[Propositon 6.6]{Ku}).
-Similarly, the rational singularities of $X^u_w(P)$ follows from the corresponding result for $X^u_{\hat{w}}$ (cf. \cite[Theorem 3.1]{KuS}).
+\begin{lemma} For any symmetrizable Kac-Moody group $G$ and any $u\leq w$ in $W^P$, the Richardson variety $X^u_w(P)\subset \bar{X}_P$ is irreducible, normal, and Cohen-Macaulay with rational singularities.
+Moreover, $C_w^P\cap C^u_P$ is an open dense subset of $X^u_w(P)$. \end{lemma} \begin{proof} Observe that under the locally trivial fibration $\pi: \bar{X} \to \bar{X}_P$ with fiber $P/B$, $\pi^{-1}(X^u_w(P))= X^u_{\bar{w}}$, where $\bar{w}$ is the longest element in the coset $wW_P$.
+Hence, the irreducibility, normality and Cohen-Macaulay property of $X^u_w(P)$ follows, as in the above lemma \ref{prop:norm}, from the corresponding properties of $X^u_{\bar{w}}$ (cf. \cite[Propositon 6.6]{Ku}).
+Similarly, the rational singularities of $X^u_w(P)$ follows from the corresponding result for $X^u_{\bar{w}}$ (cf. \cite[Theorem 3.1 and Remark 2.2]{KuS}).

 Finally, $C_w^P\cap C^u_P$ is clearly an open subset of $X^u_w(P)$ and therefore dense since it is nonempty by \cite[Lemma 7.3.10]{K}. \end{proof}